Mr. Elliott showed that a trending market moves in what he calls a 5-3 wave pattern.

 The last 3-wave pattern is called corrective waves.

-In this pattern, Waves 1, 3, 5 are motive, meaning they go along with the overall trend, while Waves 2 and 4 are corrective.Do not confuse Waves 2 and 4 with the ABC corrective pattern (discussed in the next section) though!
+In this pattern, Waves 1, 3, and 5 are motive, meaning they go along with the overall trend, while Waves 2 and 4 are corrective.Do not confuse Waves 2 and 4 with the ABC corrective pattern (discussed in the next lesson) though!

 Let’s first take a look at the 5-wave impulse pattern.
 It’s easier if you see it as a picture:

 That still looks kind of confusing.
 Let’s splash some color on this bad boy.

 Ah, magnifico!
 It’s so pretty!
 We like colors, so we’ve color-coded each wave along with its wave count.Here is a short description of what happens during each wave.